RSE-Sheffield/RSE-Sheffield.github.io/_posts/2022-05-05-reproducible-matlab.md

 The actions available for MATLAB at present are reasonably limited, but versatile, at the moment they're available to:
 * [Run Tests](https://github.com/matlab-actions/run-tests) - to automatically run a test suite, and
 * [Run a MATLAB command](https://github.com/matlab-actions/run-command) - which allows you to do anything you can write the MATLAB code for, for instance:
-  * run MATLAB's [`checkcode` function](https://uk.mathworks.com/help/matlab/ref/checkcode.html) against the repo to look for problems in the code so you don't have to look for them manually?
+  * you could run MATLAB's [`checkcode` function](https://uk.mathworks.com/help/matlab/ref/checkcode.html) against the repo to look for problems in the code so you don't have to look for them manually,
-  * publish your [documentation][#Documentation] as HTML and use it to make a [GitHub pages](https://pages.github.com/) website containing docs for your code?
+  * or publish your [documentation][#Documentation] as HTML and use it to make a [GitHub pages](https://pages.github.com/) website containing docs for your code,
-  * when a new release is made, build and share your toolbox to the MATLAB file exchange?
+  * or when a new release is made, build and share your toolbox to the MATLAB file exchange!

 You can also combine these with one of the many actions from the [GitHub actions marketplace](https://github.com/marketplace?type=actions) even further extending the possibilities!

-These can be run on GitHub actions' cloud computing for free for _public_ projects hosted on GitHub (just another reason to go open source! :grinning:), but if your project is private, you can still use GitHub actions by setting up a _self-hosted_ runner on your own computing infrastructure, I used a VM hosted by my university to do this for a private project.
+These Matlab-specific actions can be run on GitHub actions' cloud computing for free for _public_ projects hosted on GitHub (just another reason to go open source! :grinning:), but if your project is private, you can still use GitHub actions by setting up a _self-hosted_ runner on your own computing infrastructure, I used a VM hosted by my university to do this for a private project.
+Note that other actions can be run on GitHub for private repos, but private projects only get a limited amount of free time per month.

-### Compiling Standalone Applications
+### Compiling standalone applications
 One way to solve the challenge of getting your code to run on other people's computers, particularly if they don't have a MATLAB license, is to consider building your code as a standalone application.
 This takes your Matlab source code and bundles it in such a way that it can be run on a machine without a Matlab license, and without Matlab installed - helpful in a number of situations.

 This can be achieved through [point and click menus](https://uk.mathworks.com/help/compiler/create-and-install-a-standalone-application-from-matlab-code.html) or, better yet, by [writing a script to run](https://uk.mathworks.com/help/compiler/standalone-applications.html) that runs the build operation.

-**Note** the application must be built for each operating system (Windows, Mac OS, Linux etc) and generally the build must be run on a compatible operating system.
-For instance, if you want to build your program to run on Windows, the build should be run from within Matlab on Windows.
+**Note** the application must be built for each operating system (Windows, Mac OS, Linux etc) and generally the build process must be run on a compatible operating system.
+For instance, if you want to build your program to run on Windows, the build command should be run from within Matlab on Windows.

 This is a useful tool, for instance if you want to run analysis on a machine without Matlab installed - but isn't a complete solution to reproducibility, and openly sharing your source code should be the first thing you think of, in my opinion.